-In 2020, Alipay reported 1.3 billion active users, while the same figure for Paypal was 346 million.
+Alipay has reported a total of 1.3 billion active users.
 However, Paypal is more globalized and covers a more extensive area in the whole world.
 Alipay focuses more on the domestic market of China.

 WeChat Pay is less ambitious in Fin-Tech.
 As a payment tool embedded in WeChat, an instant messenger which has attracted 1.2 billion Chinese users, WeChat Pay focuses more on payment and life services such as electric bill and water bill.